Table of Contents

-Partnering with multiple suppliers or manufacturing options ensures that you are not left at risk or without replenishment when your primary supplier is unable to deliver during shortages, shutdowns, or trade restrictions.
+Partnering with multiple providers or manufacturing options ensures that you are not left at risk or without procurement when your primary supplier is unable to deliver during shortages, shutdowns, or trade restrictions.

 Whether it’s a planned shutdown like Chinese New Year or unplanned like forces from the pandemic, manufacturers can hit peak capacity or face shutdowns at any time, which means receiving and replenishing inventory can be significantly delayed, which disrupts the entire supply chain and slows supply chain velocity.

-As part of your business contingency or continuity plan, partnering with different suppliers can help reduce risk of inventory shortage, despite the circumstances, so you can be sure to meet customer demand despite any delays in receiving more ecommerce inventory.
+As part of your business contingency or mitigation plan, multi-sourcing partners with different suppliers can help reduce risk of inventory shortage, despite the circumstances, so you can be sure to meet customer demand despite any delays in receiving more ecommerce inventory.
 This also gives you exposure to more supplier relationships and supplier networks, which can have benefits as your business grows.

 4. Leverage different carriers

-As seen during COVID-19 and the rapid expansion of ecommerce, shipping carriers are facing capacity issues, causing major shipping delays.
+As seen during the COVID-19 crisis and the rapid expansion of ecommerce, shipping carriers are facing capacity issues, causing major shipping delays.
 ShipBob has even been tracking carrier transit time trends since the beginning of the pandemic, which shows major improvements.

-By using multiple shipping carriers, you have more shipping flexibility, but partnering with multiple shipping carriers can be a lot of work, and it can also cause you to dip under the minimum shipping threshold to qualify for discounted rates.
+By using multiple shipping carriers, you have more shipping flexibility and less vulnerabilities, but partnering with multiple shipping carriers can be a lot of work, and it can also cause you to dip under the minimum shipping threshold to qualify for discounted rates.

 ShipBob partners with major global carriers (UPS, USPS, FedEx, DHL, and more) and regional parcel carriers to help you optimize your shipping strategy without the need to manage multiple partners on your own.
 ShipBob also negotiates bulk shipping rates to pass the savings on to you.